loreanvictor/tmplr/README.md

 [![version](https://img.shields.io/npm/v/tmplr?logo=npm)](https://www.npmjs.com/package/tmplr)

-Use `tmplr` to get a repository as a starter template for your next project. `tmplr` copies the repo (without git history, thanks to [`degit`](https://github.com/Rich-Harris/degit)), then runs a _templating recipe_ and asks a few questions to further prepare the project for you (e.g. update the owner name in LICENSE, project name in README, etc.).
+Want to start a new project?
+Don't start from scratch!
+With `tmplr`, you can use any public repository as a starter template. `tmplr` copies the repo (without git history, thanks to [`degit`](https://github.com/Rich-Harris/degit)), and if present, runs an interactive recipe to further customise the project for your needs (inserting the name of the project, updating LICENSE to inject author contact, etc).

 <div align="center">